How Long Does It Take For Water To Become Urine - Where Does It Go After Drinking Water?

 1.3 What Does Water Intake Do For Our Body?

-Water doesn't simply keep you physically healthy.
-One more fundamental role of water is keeping brain cells hydrated to keep up with cerebral capabilities.
-Studies have shown that individuals experience impeded short-term memory function and visual motor skills without proper hydration.
-Drinking abundant measures of filtered water is an extraordinary method for reinforcing mental capabilities and psychological well-being.
+Studies have shown that without proper hydration, individuals experience impeded short-term memory function and visual motor skills.
+Drinking abundant filtered water is an extraordinary method for reinforcing mental capabilities and psychological well-being.

 1.4 How is Water Removed From The Body?